Musta-Kissa/web-file-manager/README.md

 If there are problems creating / deleting files try running with `sudo`

 ## Deployment
-To deploy as a standalone program use `dotnet publish -c Release -r linux-x64 --self-contained`
+To deploy as a standalone program use `dotnet publish -c Release -r linux-x64 --self-contained /p:PublishTrimmed=true /p:PublishSingleFile=true`

 ## Screenshots
 ![](Screenshots/locations.png)